Vol. 04 · Issue 14 · APR 2026

 The FRFR Option Within 4CM

-Some players run a hybrid setup: 4CM with the real amp for stage monitoring, plus a separate direct output from the modeler (with amp/cab modeling) going to the PA.
-This gives you the feel of your real amp on stage while the front-of-house gets a consistent modeled tone.
+Some players run a hybrid setup — 4CM with the real amp for stage monitoring, plus a separate direct output from the modeler with amp/cab modeling going to the PA.
+You get the feel of your real amp on stage while front-of-house gets a consistent modeled tone.
 The Helix and Quad Cortex both support this with their multiple output routing.
+Smart approach if your sound guy appreciates consistency.

 Common Problems and How to Fix Them